 Twenty miles south of San Onofre, there is the Las Flores Viewpoint exit off Interstate 5.
 Here you have a parking lot, and that is pretty much it.
 If you have to use the restroom, the Aliso Creek Rest Area is only 2.5 miles south of here.

 The first photo is of a Torrey pine tree that is found east of the parking lot.
 As you can see, it too is more upright compared to the second Torrey pine tree shown in photo number two, which is found right on the bluff.

 Aliso Creek Rest Area

 Here is the grand dame of Rest Areas, which you come upon right before Oceanside.
-As mentioned above, there are many restrooms here as well as snack vending machines and a large grassy area with and picnic tables.
+As mentioned above, there are many restrooms here and snack vending machines, and a large grassy area with picnic tables.

-There are several large trees to see within this lush grassy park area as well as a very tall Torrey pine tree in the center.
+There are several large trees to see within this lush grassy park area and a very tall Torrey pine tree in the center.

 There are several Torrey pine trees scattered around Oceanside Harbor.
-But, in the northern section of the harbor, next to the Jolly Rodger Restaurant, there was a large dead Torrey Pine tree that had become a rookery for the Great blue heron, great egret, and the double-breasted cormorant.
+But, in the northern section of the harbor, next to the Jolly Rodger Restaurant, a large dead Torrey Pine tree had become a rookery for the Great blue heron, great egret, and the double-breasted cormorant.

 You see that the tentative word here is “was,” because last year, this tree, like several others, was taken down.
-The birds were very messy, and the restaurant customers had complained, as well as boat owners about this mess.
+The birds were very messy, and the restaurant customers had complained and boat owners about this mess.
 It was a rookery, so I am not sure what to say.
 If you were to ask me, I would say the mess was worth it.

 I am happy that we were able to experience this roosting tree before it was gone.
-Do you notice again how tall this Torrey pine tree is due to being isolated by the coastal winds?
+Again, do you notice how tall this Torrey pine tree is due to being isolated by the coastal winds?